 - In a skillet on medium heat add the butter and olive oil and make sure it shimmers.

-- Drain the oil or water from the cans of tuna and add it into the butter and olive oil.
-Break it up and cook until the tuna “ pops ” and it’s nice and golden.
+- Drain the oil or water from the tuna and add it into the butter and olive oil.
+Break it up and cook until the tuna “pops” and it’s nice and golden.
 Add some pepper to taste and take it off the heat.
-In the meantime make sure you are boiling your pasta of choice in salted water until al-dente.
+In the meantime, make sure you are boiling the pasta of choice in salted water until al-dente.

 - When the tuna is nice and golden take it off the heat completely, once the pasta is finished boiling add it in with the pasta starchy water which is liquid gold.

 - Top it off with some fresh Parm or chilli oil and don’t forget to share this recipe with your love ones.
 Enjoy.